Speech Sound Disorders

 Adults can also have speech sound disorders.
-Some adults continue to have problems from childhood, while others may develop speech problems after a stroke or
+Some adults have problems that started when they were children.
+Others may develop speech problems after a stroke or

 apraxia of speech and